funivan/github-autopr/README.md

 name and other important data.
 We can skip this action by checking this data.

 Action support two arguments:
-- First: argument JQ selector which will select data from the
+- First: argument JQ selector which will select data from the event data file
 - Second: grep regex
 ```workflow
 action "Create PR" {